How Long Does Xanax Stay in Your System?

 How long does Xanax stay in hair?

-Hair follicle testing takes longer to process and is more expensive than other drug tests but can trace substance use back much further and more accurately.
-Xanax is detectable in hair follicles up to 90 days after the last dose.[2]
-Fake Xanax,
+Hair follicle testing takes longer to process and is more expensive than other drug tests, but this type of testing can trace substance use back much further and more accurately.
+Xanax is detectable in hair follicles up to 90 days after the last dose.

 How long does Xanax stay in blood?